 Public school districts across the country are rapidly turning to private online data companies to store and manage large quantities of student data, and few rules govern the activities.

 What’s a concerned parent to do?
 In light of increasing privacy concerns surrouding school district cloud computing, here are five steps to take as a parent to stay on top of data-sharing activities while maintaining your children’s privacy inside and outside of school:

 1. Ask questions

-This is especially important in regards to more sensitive pieces of information, according to Jana Castanon, spokeswoman for the Columbus, Ohio, based credit counseling company Apprisen.
+This is especially important in regards to more sensitive pieces of information, according to Jana Castanon, former spokeswoman for the Columbus, Ohio, credit counseling company Apprisen.
 “For example, if you are a parent filling out a form for athletics or a dance recital, you need to ask why they need your child’s Social Security number if that is requested and that sort of thing,” she said.

 However, if the school really does need it, “Find out who has access to your child’s personal information and verify that the records are kept in a secure place,” she said.

 2. Understand your legal rights

 The Federal Educational Rights and Privacy Act outlines the rights you have to control the release of your child’s information by his or her school district.

 In general, FERPA requires schools to have written parental consent before releasing any student information, except when requested by legal authorities, accrediting organizations, financial aid institutions or the receiving school of a transferring student.